QubesOS/qubes-doc/user/how-to-guides/how-to-update.rst

 **It’s very important that you use only supported releases so that you continue to receive security updates.** This means that you *must* periodically upgrade Qubes OS and your templates before they reach EOL.
 You can always see which versions of Qubes OS and select templates are supported on :doc:`Supported releases </user/downloading-installing-upgrading/supported-releases>`.

-In the case of Qubes OS itself, we will make an `announcement <https://www.qubes-os.org/news/categories/>`__ when a supported Qubes OS release is approaching EOL and another when it has actually reached EOL, and we will provide :doc:`instructions for upgrading to the next stable supported Qubes OS release </user/downloading-installing-upgrading/upgrade/upgrade>`.
+In the case of Qubes OS itself, we will make an :website:`announcement <news/categories/>` when a supported Qubes OS release is approaching EOL and another when it has actually reached EOL, and we will provide :doc:`instructions for upgrading to the next stable supported Qubes OS release </user/downloading-installing-upgrading/upgrade/upgrade>`.

 Periodic upgrades are also important for templates.
 For example, you might be using a :doc:`Fedora template </user/templates/fedora/fedora>`.
 The `Fedora Project <https://getfedora.org/>`__ is independent of the Qubes OS Project.
 They set their own `schedule <https://fedoraproject.org/wiki/Fedora_Release_Life_Cycle#Maintenance_Schedule>`__ for when each Fedora release reaches EOL.
 You can always find out when an OS reaches EOL from the upstream project that maintains it.
 We also pass along any EOL notices we receive for official template OSes as a convenience to Qubes users (see the :ref:`supported template releases <user/downloading-installing-upgrading/supported-releases:templates>`).